Communications and information systems of the British Armed Forces: No longer in service

+Satellites

+Skynet (Satellite network)

+Skynet is a family of military satellites, which provide strategic communication services to the three branches of the British Armed Forces and to NATO forces engaged in coalition tasks.

+In 2013, new types of Skynet terminals were delivered, utilising Skynet's new Internet Protocol (IP) based modular infrastructure.
+Vislink Mantis terminals and Snapper baseband equipment for land forces, SCOTPatrol terminals for small vessels, and transportable IP Domain nodes for large land forces or air bases.
+In 2020 further units were purchased along with Vislink NewSwift ground terminals.

 Terrestrial trunk radio relay

 Terrestrial trunk radio relay systems are primarily used to connect the headquarters of brigades, divisions and higher military formations.
-They typically deliver voice and data services, and can be based on boxed or palletized equipment, or vehicle installations (which may be mounted under armour for use on the battlefield).
+They typically deliver voice and data services, and can be based on boxed or palletized equipment, or vehicle installations, which may be mounted under armour for use on the battlefield.